 Espoon keskus – Urban, evolving growth centre

 Espoon keskus has great public transportation connections and is located right next to the railway.
-Accessibility will be further improved in the near future as the Espoo city rail line will be completed in the early 2020s.
+Accessibility will be further improved in the near future as the Espoo city rail line will be constructed.
 All city services are within walking distance in Espoon keskus.
 There are good connections to Nuuksio National Park and its wide range of recreational possibilities.

 Located just next to the mass transit station, the administrative centre is being made into a more pleasant environment.
 Activity plazas, which will serve as venues for presentations, performances or art, are planned for construction next to the City Council building.

 Social welfare and health services are also available in the central area, Samaria Health Centre provides everyday health services and Jorvi Hospital, located in the outskirts of Espoon keskus, has expanded with the new Espoo Hospital.